the fresh films reviews

 Review

-The story's underlying themes, of the elite wanting to control and subdue the masses, have already been more than sufficiently explored on film in the past, but what director Gary Ross (Pleasantville) is able to convey in terms of pertinent drama and tension in the fascinating setup is nothing short of amazing.
-The brilliant visuals, including the masterful set design by Larry Dias, add to this effect, as does the fine acting from a number of inspired players, including the talented Jennifer Lawrence (Winter's Bone) in the lead role, a fun Stanley Tucci as the TV host, and a brilliant Woody Harrelson as a previous and disillusioned champion of the games.
-The game is on.
-Now let's just hope this film isn't tarnished by a number of sequels, which seems to have become the norm in adaptations in this sub-genre lately.
+The story's underlying themes – of the elite seeking to control and subdue the masses – have been explored on film many times before, but what director Gary Ross (Pleasantville) is able to convey in terms of drama and tension within this fascinating setup is nothing short of remarkable.
+The brilliant visuals, including the masterful set design by Larry Dias, add to the effect, as does the fine acting from a number of inspired performers, including the talented Jennifer Lawrence (Winter's Bone) in the lead role, a fun Stanley Tucci as the TV host, and a brilliant Woody Harrelson as a previous, disillusioned champion of the games.

 Copyright © 14.01.2012 Fredrik Gunerius Fevang